Indigo: Stitch & Colour

 Instructor: BR Goldstein

-Together, we will explore the tension at the heart of indigo: the balance between deliberate control and the unpredictable nature of the organic.
+This workshop explores the tension at the heart of indigo: the balance between deliberate control and the unpredictable nature of the organic.
+All materials—including fabric, thread, tools, and dye—will be provided.

 10:00 am - 4:00 pm